The 9 Best Platforms for Analyzing Earnings Reports in 2026

 Every quarter, public companies release earnings reports.
 For an analyst covering 20 companies, that's 80 reports per year, each one 30-100 pages long.
 Reading them manually is the slowest, most repetitive part of investment research — and the part where most mistakes happen.

 A good earnings analysis platform does three things: it pulls the report quickly, it extracts the metrics that matter, and it surfaces signals you'd miss reading 80 pages of dense corporate prose.
+AI-native platforms like NowNews and Hebbia now handle this in minutes on any PDF or URL you point them at, at prices retail investors can actually afford.

 This guide compares the 9 platforms most commonly used by professional analysts, equity researchers, and individual investors who take their research seriously.